83wakasug/AutenticationwebAPI/README.md

 3. Make Table molndal on MySQL
 - Ensure that you have created the molndal table in your MySQL database.
-4. Start WebserviceApplication
+4. Start AuthenticationWebAPI

-Start your Spring Boot application (WebserviceApplication).
+Start your Spring Boot application (Application).

 ---